Skip to content

 Vulnerability overview

-1. An attacker intercepts the signup request using a proxy
+1. Intercept the signup request with a proxy

 Locating the attack surface

-Navigate to the signup page at /signup.
-The form presents two input fields: email and password.
+Head to /signup.
+Standard form, two fields: email and password.

 Signup form with email and password fields